afeldman/Nishimura/README.md

 ```bash
 Nishimura pull name<@version>
 ```

 This command is an alias to download a requested package.
-If the package is available, then the package is installed into the **Makoto** global server.
+If the package is available, then the package is installed into the *NISHIMURA_HOME* global folder.

 ### deploy
 ```bash